-In addition, the bill requires persons who obtain a permit to carry a handgun to adhere to certain requirements.
-Under the bill, a person with a carry permit would be prohibited from:
+In addition, the committee substitute requires persons who obtain a permit to carry a handgun to adhere to certain requirements.
+Under the committee substitute, a person with a carry permit would be prohibited from:

-- using or consuming alcohol, a cannabis item, or a controlled substance while carrying a handgun; - being under the influence of alcohol, cannabis, or a controlled substance while carrying a handgun; - carrying a handgun not authorized under the permit; - carrying a handgun outside of a holster or in an unauthorized holster; - carrying more than two firearms under the permittee's control at one time; - engaging in an unjustified display of a handgun; or - if carrying a handgun in public, failing to display the permit to carry a handgun and proof of liability insurance upon request of a law enforcement officer.
+- using or consuming alcohol, a cannabis item, or a controlled substance while carrying a handgun; - being under the influence of alcohol, cannabis, or a controlled substance while carrying a handgun; - carrying a handgun outside of a holster or in an unauthorized holster; - carrying more than two firearms under the permittee's control at one time; or - engaging in an unjustified display of a handgun.